-San Pedro de Atacama Tours
+San Pedro de Atacama tours

 If you don’t have a car, or even if you do and the desert roads intimidate you a bit, the best way to enjoy some of the more difficult to get to sites is with a tour.
-We have used Get Your Guide successfully in other parts of the world, and always enjoy their range of options.

-Practical Information and Tips on Visiting the Atacama Desert
+Practical information and tips on visiting the Atacama Desert